Chichri/Spotify-Bot/README.md

 ## Use

-The core functionailty of script is scraping two strings out of the email.
+The core functionality of script is scraping two strings out of the email.
 The first is fed to the search functionality of the spotify API, and returns the song/album id of whats being searched for the script to play.
-The second acts as a flag for script to either search specifcally for a track, or an album.
+The second acts as a flag for script to either search specifically for a track, or an album.

 Regular users can queue a track every three minutes, and queue an album once per day.
-Super users can do what regular users can do, but can also use the "priority" command which inserts whatever track has been searched into the queue in the next position, and then immediatly skips to play it.
+Super users can do what regular users can do, but can also use the "priority" command which inserts whatever track has been searched into the queue in the next position, and then immediately skips to play it.

 If everything in setup went accordingly, the script should be ready to use.
 Fire up a spotify session and play a couple seconds of a song to make sure it's really "active" for the script to use.

 The script can be started by running `python main.py`.
-By default, this will trigger the email listening functionality wherein any new emails will be processed for vaild commands and fed to the script.
+By default, this will trigger the email listening functionality wherein any new emails will be processed for valid commands and fed to the script.
 If you just want to lest it locally, open up main.py and uncomment the line invoking the "local" function.
 Running it again will cause a continuous prompt in the terminal for the search_string and the command type.

 ### Credits

-This script was largely based on / stiched together from code by magician11 and bnsreenu, who's tutorials on tekore and email scraping with python were the first ones that I stumbled across in throwing this together.
+This script was largely based on / stitched together from code by magician11 and bnsreenu, who's tutorials on tekore and email scraping with python were the first ones that I stumbled across in throwing this together.

 [Tekore Tutorial](https://www.youtube.com/watch?v=8OGpz0UeYp4)